bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 ---------------------

-On the :guilabel:`Administrators` step you can configure users that have the right to administer the |ivy-engine|:
+On the :guilabel:`Administrators` step you can configure users that have the right to administer the Axon Ivy Engine:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-admins.png